The fight + what I’m fighting for

 The fight

 According to Kim Lane Scheppele, a Princeton sociologist who studies Hungary’s authoritarian government, "We are on a very fast slide into what's called competitive authoritarianism" (source).
-Our administration meets all of the criteria of an authoritarian government.
 These governments concentrate power in the hands of a few; limit citizen participation; suppress dissent; and diminish civil liberties.
 We are watching this happen.
-I am grieving, and worried.
+I am grieving, and I am worried.

 A respiratory tea only helps so much if the air that sustains us is dirty.
 Planting native plants in our gardens is important—but they are also affected by polluted air and water.
 Climate change means that some species are/will no longer be adapted to their native range.